(Abt. 8 min read)

 ‘We’re going to let you go.
 Of course we’re going to let you go.’

-The copper with the grin reach over and squeezes her shoulder, soft and urgent like he wants something more than just to look into her eyes.
+The copper with the radioactive grin reached over and squeezed her shoulder, soft, and urgent, like he wanted something more than just to look in her eyes.

 ‘You can come back any time.
 We’ll wait.’

 It was over surprisingly fast.
 It turned out their captors had more pressing matters than their three new friends after all.
 As the the cell emptied of her interrogators Aaliyah relished the confused frown on their faces.
 She doubted they’d even remember the names of the three kids they’d picked up before the hours out.
 There’s no charges brought, or official record either.
 Instead Aaliayah and her brothers carried their bruises back onto the street with their lesson duly learned.